Is resistance to change an issue in your workplace? If yes, it’s time to conduct some change management exercises for your teams.

 #10.
 The Magic Wand

-- Arrange the participants into teams.
+- Initially, arrange the employees into teams.